Tuition and Fees for September 2019-June 2020

 Alexander Technique Lessons:

-15 minute Alexander Technique Lessons are available before your lesson if space allows: Cost is $15.
+15 minute Alexander Technique Lessons are available before your lesson if space allows: Cost is $25.
+Individual Alexander Technique lessons are available for students and parents at the student rate of $65/hour.

-Students are allowed one make-up per semester with 24 hours advance notice.
-Students are encouraged to arrange a lesson swap if they know that they will be missing a lesson.
+Students are given one make-up per semester with advance notice (minimum of 24 hours) and if schedules allow.
+Students are encouraged to arrange a lesson swap if they know that they will be missing a lesson; a minimum of a week’s notice is necessary to try to switch with another student.
+Please give as much notice as you can to request a make-up or lesson swap.

 Make-up lessons are for emergencies, sickness, if you know in advance you will be out-of-town or students who have a scheduled school concert or school trip.